eliasweber123/node-red-contrib-ads-over-mqtt/README.md

   use the value from the connection node.
 It also defines the internal MQTT topic prefix used for ADS messages.
 - **ads-over-mqtt-symbol-loader** – loads the complete symbol table from a target and caches it in `global.symbols`.
+It triggers on input and reports the status every 5 seconds on its first output.
+The second and third outputs provide hex and raw debug frames of the ADS requests.
 - **ads-over-mqtt-client-read-symbols** – reads the value of a given ADS symbol using the cached symbol information.
 The symbol can be configured in the node or supplied as `msg.symbol`.